Giancarlo1974/open_eml_msg_extension/README.md

-# EML Opener Helper - Chrome Extension
+# EML Opener Helper - Chrome Extension to open Email Files Fast in Outlook

-EML Opener Helper is a Chrome extension to open files with .eml or .msg extension directly with Outlook
+Do you download .eml and .msg email files just to open them?
+EML Opener Helper is a smart tool for Chrome.
+It helps you open these email files right from your web browser into Outlook.
+Just one click!
+You don't need to download them first.
+This saves you time and helps you work better.
+It's an easier way to handle your email files."

 ## Installation
 1. Open Chrome and go to `chrome://extensions`.